-Yes you can – South African law does not discriminate against single parents.
+Yes you can adopt a child as a single parent in South Africa – South African law does not discriminate against single parents.
 The screening process will specifically deal with your ability to cope with raising a child on your own.
 As a single person your support structures become vitally important in raising a child and this will also be examined with you.
 If you are successfully screened, a child will be matched according to the wishes of the birth parent(s), the needs of the child, and your specific ability to cope with a child as a single parent.

 Can I adopt a child in South Africa without involving my live-in partner?

 While the law does not prohibit this per se, it is discouraged as the partner will in all likelihood play the role of a parent in the child’s life and therefore will have to be included.
 The court will demand that your partner apply for a form 30 and Police Clearance as the child will become part of the household and must be accepted as such.